vengi-voxel/vengi/docs/voxedit/Features.md

 * Layer animation support
 * Custom key bindings
 * Show commands of actions (to configure your own key bindings)
-* Import bitmaps as plane
 * Copy/Cut/Paste - paste to cursor or reference position
-* Exporting single layers into meshes
+* Exporting single layers or whole scenes into meshes and a lot of other formats
 * Generate level of details (LOD) volumes
+* Import meshes and voxelize them